-This recipe is one that I have wanted to make for a while because all the fruit, seeds and nuts really appeal to me.
+This recipe for fruit, nut, and seed loaf is one that I have wanted to make for a while because all the fruit, seeds and nuts really appeal to me.
 It comes from the book “Franschhoek Food” by Myrna Robbins and is a recipe from the very fabulous La Residence boutique hotel.

-There is nothing quite like home made bread.
-The smell as its baking and the warmth as it comes out the oven.
-With a little butter melting into a slice it comes very close to being a perfect food moment for me.
+There is nothing quite like homemade bread.
+The smell as it’s baking and the warmth as it comes out of the oven.
+With a little butter melting into a slice, it comes very close to being a perfect food moment for me.

-The original recipe makes 4 loafs, so I divided this to make just the one.
+The original recipe makes 4 loaves, so I divided this to make just one.

 - 1/2 tsp salt

-- 1/4 cup of chopped dried fruit (I used Turkish apricots and raisins) – you could also use prunes
+- 1/4 cup of chopped dried fruit I used Turkish apricots and raisins - you could also use prunes or cranberries

 - Add all the ingredients (except the water) and mix in a bowl - keeping a small handful of seeds aside for the topping

-- place in loaf tin that has been lined with baking paper (I always line my baking tins with paper)
+- Place the dough into a loaf tin that has been lined with baking paper (I always line my baking tins with paper).

 - Sprinkle over the reserved nuts, cover with a tea towel and leave to rise in a warm place for about half an hour.